 If you are not a shareholder and would like to attend the meeting as a guest then please book your admission ticket here.

-The FRoSTA Group uses the International Financial Reporting Standards (IFRS).
+The FRoSTA Group uses the German HGB standard.

-BDO AG Wirtschaftsprüfungsgesellschaft, Bremerhaven, were appointed as auditors for the 2020 fiscal year at the shareholders’ meeting on 17th July 2020.
+BDO AG Wirtschaftsprüfungsgesellschaft, Bremer, were appointed as auditors for the 2022 fiscal year at the shareholders’ meeting on April 27, 2022.

 FRoSTA Shares FAQs